Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Introduction

-Despite several applications and algorithms mentioned above, phase-only reconstruction indeed received significantly less attention than phase retrieval in the last two decades.
-We point out that, the theories of recovering a complex signal from magnitude of general linear measurements\footnote{This is often referred to be a generalized phase retrieval problem (e.g., \cite{candes2015phase,sun2018geometric}) since the measurement is not restricted to be Fourier magnitude.
-Accordingly, the problem in our work can be termed as generalized phase-only reconstruction, while we simply call it phase-only reconstruction throughout the paper.} have been well established, especially from the perspective of minimal measurement number, see \cite{balan2006signal,bandeira2014saving,conca2015algebraic,huang2021almost} for instance.
-In particular, these mentioned references investigated at least how many measurements are sufficient for phase retrieval of all signals \cite{balan2006signal,bandeira2014saving,conca2015algebraic} or almost all signals \cite{balan2006signal,huang2021almost}.
-This line of research motivates us to study the minimal measurement number for phase-only reconstruction.
+Despite the aforementioned applications and algorithms, phase-only reconstruction has received far less attention than phase retrieval in the past two decades.
+Note that, the theories for recovering a complex-valued signal from the magnitudes of general linear measurements\footnote{This is often referred to as a generalized phase retrieval problem (e.g., \cite{candes2015phase,sun2018geometric}) because the measurement is not restricted to be Fourier magnitude.
+Accordingly, the problem in our work can be termed as generalized phase-only reconstruction, but herein we simply refer to it as phase-only reconstruction.} have been well established, especially from the perspective of the minimal measurement number, see \cite{balan2006signal,bandeira2014saving,conca2015algebraic,huang2021almost} for instance.
+In particular, these references investigated at least how many measurements are sufficient for phase retrieval of either all signals \cite{balan2006signal,bandeira2014saving,conca2015algebraic} or almost all signals \cite{balan2006signal,huang2021almost}.
+This line of works motivates us to study the minimal measurement number for phase-only reconstruction.